norman-ml/norman_sdk_python/README.md

 ### Upload the Model
 Once the model configuration is defined, uploading the model is a single API call.
-During upload, Norman:

-- Stores the model assets securely

-- Registers the input and output signatures

-- Makes the model available in your Models Library

-- Deploys the model for immediate invocation
+During upload, Norman stores the model assets securely, registers the input and output signatures, makes the model available in your Models Library and deploys the model for immediate invocation

 ```python
 from norman import Norman